- Surrendering documents;

 The latter, however, may not be appropriate for new arrivals who do not have a place of residence.

-In practice, in the overwhelming majority of cases, alternatives to detention are not considered prior to imposing detention.
-The situation has not changed in 2019.
+In practice, in the overwhelming majority of cases, alternatives to detention are not considered by the Migration Directorate (MOI) prior to imposing detention.
+The situation has not changed in 2020.

 The LAR, for its part, envisages bi-weekly reporting to the SAR as a measure to ensure “the timely examination of the application” or to ensure “the participation” of the asylum seeker.
 The LAR also envisages a limitation of freedom of movement in certain areas in the territory of the state by a decision of the SAR’s Chairperson, where asylum seekers can be obligated not to leave and reside in other administrative regions (district or municipality) than the prescribed one (see Freedom of Movement).